Skip Content

 Source: Mexican Art Museum Twitter

 Mexican food, as well as The National Museum of Mexican Art.
-It’s free every day and has an special 10,000-piece permanent collection.
+It’s free every day and has a special 10,000-piece permanent collection.
 Tip: If you’re travelling around Halloween, their Day of the Dead exhibit is sure to awe any kid (especially if they love the movie Coco)!

 5. Emerald City Theatre